shipmondo/api_documentation/docs/basics/02-Authentication.md

 ### Obtaining API credentials

 Getting started with our RESTful API is easy.
-You’ll need an account at Shipmondo, as well as an API username and an API key.
+You need an account at Shipmondo, as well as an API username and an API key.

-A free account can be created here, and once the account is created and you’re logged in, the API username and key can be generated from the API settings page, **Settings > API > Access.**
+A free account can be created [here](https://app.shipmondo.com/account/sign-up?locale=da), and once the account is created and you are logged in, the API username and key can be generated from the API settings page, **Settings > API > Access.**

 Your API credentials usually look like this: